Continuing Education Activity

 With the recent changes in maximum daily dosing for acetaminophen, all providers (physicians, nurses, and pharmacists) need to be aware of the new guidelines and remain current should any new guidance come out.

 If toxicity occurs or there is suspicion of toxicity, management should be with an interprofessional team of physicians, nurses, and pharmacists.
-Specific protocols have been designed to direct an interprofessional team of healthcare providers when patients present to emergency rooms with acute acetaminophen toxicity.
+Specific protocols have been designed to direct an interprofessional team of healthcare providers when patients present to emergency departments with acute acetaminophen toxicity.
 Emergency physicians, nurses, toxicologists, pharmacists, and psychiatrists designed one such protocol.
 Dentists can also become involved when the overdose is secondary to dental procedures.
 Importantly, upon discharge, patients should be provided with clear instructions on APAP medication management, as outlined above.
-While acetaminophen has been available for many years and is generally safe, a coordinated interprofessional team effort is necessary to avoid avoidable toxicity, by accounting for all sources of acetaminophen.
+While acetaminophen has been available for many years and is generally safe, a coordinated interprofessional team effort is necessary to avoid avoidable toxicity, by accounting for all sources of acetaminophen in the patient's medication profile.
 [Level V]